 The purpose of the Practicum & Internship Training Manual is to provide detailed information about the field experience requirements within the Clinical Mental Health Counseling and School Counseling M.S. programs at Hood College.
 Students, field site supervisors, agency representatives, and faculty instructors involved in the practicum and internship process should all familiarize themselves with the content of this manual and bring any questions to the Practicum and Internship Coordinator (PIC).
 It is the responsibility of each student embarking on practicum and internship to be aware of the requirements, policies, and procedures guiding these experiences, as outlined in this document.
 Additional questions and clarifications can be addressed with Dr. Megan Shaine, Practicum and Internship Coordinator (email@example.com).

 Hood College does not discriminate on the basis of sex, race, color, national origin, sexual orientation, gender identity or gender identity or gender expression, marital status, pregnancy, disability, religion, or age in recruitment, admission and access to, or treatment, or employment in its programs, services, benefits, or activities.
 The Counseling Program is committed to supporting the social and academic experiences of students of color and underrepresented minority students.

-Today's school counselors are vital members of the education team.
+Today's school counselors, and school-based counselors/ school-based therapists, are vital members of the education team.
 They help all students in the areas of academic achievement, career and social/emotional development, ensuring today's students become the productive, well-adjusted adults of tomorrow.All Faculty